-Yoga therapy and long-term programs are provided in-home by a C-IAYT yoga therapist specializing in yoga therapy for neurological conditions and movement disorders, therapeutic rehabilitation, chronic pain management, and disability.
-Being in a wheelchair or homebound are not limitations to receiving therapy and the benefits of yoga: Yoga Therapy sessions are provided at the client's location in Bloomington Indiana and local area.
+Yoga therapy and supportive, long-term programs are provided by a C-IAYT yoga therapist specializing in yoga therapy for neurological conditions and movement disorders, therapeutic rehabilitation, chronic pain management, and disability.
+Yoga is wonderfully versatile and adaptable: Its effects may be readily appreciated whether able, less able, or confined to a wheelchair or bed.
+We endeavor to make yoga therapy sessions accessible to all—yoga therapy is offered in-home in Bloomington Indiana, Indianapolis and local areas.

 Sessions are tailored to the individual and are highly customized to the client's therapeutic needs, physical ability and current circumstances.
 Clients complete an initial, comprehensive intake session including medical history, physical assessment, lifestyle, and substantial discussion and question-answer time in order to better understand the person as a whole.
 Going forward, clients follow up with the yoga therapist after each session, as well as discussing the effects and perceptions of the previous session(s) and independent self-practice.
 A client's personal commitment and interest in self-help are expected, and are an intrinsic part of healing.

 Women face tremendous societal expectations, as well as personal challenges and health challenges common to us all.
 Mentoring and Yoga Therapy for Women provides individualized support, yoga therapy, and lifestyle therapy in a safe, non-commercial environment.